matthewosborne71/2Tweet2Furious/README.md

 This code is for analyzing the random digits in the names of our users.

 ### twGUI.py
-#### Written by Austin Antoniou and Dan McGregor
+#### Written by Austin Antoniou
 #### Last updated June 3, 2018
-This code creates a GUI that can help investigate the users found in our data.
+This code creates a GUI using the tkinter library that can help investigate and compare the users found in our data.

 ### tweetextract.py
 #### Written by Austin Antoniou and Matthew Osborne